Warforged: Description

+Besides these base models, individual warforged may have unique features such as upgrading their standard armor plating to mithral or adamantine, building cognizance crystals (capacitors for psionic power) directly into their bodies, or adding extra attack forms such as spikes or fangs.

+Warforged are also capable of modifying their bodies to some extent after construction, represented by prestige classes such as the warforged juggernaut (an aloof warrior who becomes more like a golem), the reforged (a socialite who becomes more like a living creature) and the landforged walker (a druid who coaxes the growth of their wooden components).

 History of the warforged

 Warforged in Xen'drik

 The origins of the warforged on Eberron are not clear.
 According to a "docent" (ancient and sentient memory-containing magic item) found in Secrets of Xen'drik, the very first warforged were created as "host bodies" for a group of Quori (which were very different from Quori of 998 YK).
 The giants of Xen'drik created their own versions for their wars against the Quori, because the warforged are immune to many Quori tactics.
 However, according to Tales of the Last War, the giants invented the warforged, after which the Quori stole the secrets of their creation from the dreams of giants and created their own.

 Either way, the secrets of warforged creation seem to have originated on the continent of Xen'drik.
 The ability of ancient Xen'drik docents to meld with modern-day warforged supports this theory.
 The existence of Xulo, a huge and powerful warforged found in Xen'drik, also supports this theory.